Selfie (TV series): Awards and nominations

+Legacy

+Cultural impact

+John Cho became the first Asian American man to play a romantic lead on a U.S. romantic comedy series with his role on Selfie.
+Asian Americans have historically been underrepresented in Hollywood and Asian men have rarely been portrayed in romantic lead roles.
+Karen Gillan noted that the more she meets fans of the show, she realized how important having Cho as a romantic Asian male lead and was proud of that achievement.

 Even years after, Selfie is still referenced and praised in articles.
-The series has been featured on lists about recommended shows or shows cancelled too soon like on Nerdist, Entertainment Weekly, E!, Thrillist, USA Today, and Collider.
+The series has been featured on lists about recommended shows or shows cancelled too soon like on Nerdist, Entertainment Weekly, E!, Thrillist, USA Today, Collider, and TVLine.
 In December 2019, Megan Vick from TV Guide stated, "Selfie remains the best turnaround of the decade, that we started to appreciate too late."
 In September 2020, Kirby Beaton of BuzzFeed published an article titled "Selfie Was The Millennial Show We All Needed And I Miss It Every Damn Day."
 In October 2020, Alexis Nedd from Mashable wrote that Selfie would greatly benefit with a different name.
+She commented, "Eliza and Henry deserved a second chance, a continued rebrand, and most importantly — a better title."
 The show displayed good comedy, engaging characters, consistent emotional arc, and strong chemistry between the romantic leads.
 Nedd also noted that it was "one of the first sitcoms to address social media addiction and influencers with nuance and understanding."
 In August 2021, Elizabeth Logan of Glamour reviewed a romantic comedy film, He's All That, but also brought up Selfie stating its premise was perhaps ahead of its time.
 Logan remarked, "If the algorithm is listening, I have a suggestion: Netflix, buy up the few episodes of Selfie.
 Your audience is primed for it."
 In January 2022, Lyvie Scott of Slash Film commented, "A 'Selfie' reprisal would have plenty to play with — and it wouldn't hurt to see Gillan and Cho pick up their fantastic rapport once more."
 In March 2025, Clarence Snell from Screen Rant remarked, "The series is sweet, and even now it still deserves a second season."